- ACRONYMS AND DEFINITIONS

 - Injection: 380 mg intramuscularly every 4 weeks

-- Injection must be administered by a healthcare professional
+- Vivitrol should only be given as a deep intramuscular gluteal injection administered by a healthcare professional

 - Therapy should be started after alcohol withdrawal is complete